 “Sometimes the partner ending the relationship doesn’t quite know themselves why they are ending it – it’s more of a feeling or intuitive urge,” says transformational coach Gini Grey.
 “Because I work from an energetic and spiritual perspective with clients, I’ve seen relationships end that made no sense to the client I was working with.”

-Below, Grey describes how to let go of someone you love when you don’t have relationship closure from a spiritual/intuitive perspective.
+Below, Grey describes her tips for healing from a bad breakup when you don’t have relationship closure from a spiritual/intuitive perspective.
 And, I added my tips from a practical, psychological viewpoint.